…

 The idea behind

-Set, six!
-The air quality in classrooms is often anything but first class.
+Fail!
+The air quality in classrooms is often anything but top-notch.
 No wonder.
-Often, up to 30 students and their teacher sit in a room for hours.
-They learn, laugh, yawn, sneeze, breathe.
-Sometimes the windows are opened, but usually not often enough or for long enough.
-The CO₂ level rises, while the oxygen level and concentration drop.
+Often, up to 30 pupils, along with the teacher, sit in one room for hours on end.
+They learn, laugh, yawn, sneeze and breathe.
+Sometimes the room is aired, but usually not often enough and for too short a time.
+CO₂ levels rise, whilst oxygen levels and concentration can drop.
 What can be done about chronically stuffy air in the classroom?

-Building Intelligence sensors from STEINEL are sensitive to poor air quality and ensure that students and teachers have a healthier and better learning environment.
+Building Intelligence sensors from STEINEL are highly sensitive to poor air quality and, by automatically controlling connected HVAC systems, ensure that both pupils and teachers enjoy an optimised indoor climate.

 The project